Skip to content

 Key Limitation

 Financial sustainability is unproven.
 2.9M GBP revenue against 15.6M GBP losses means Primer spends 5x more than it earns.
-Over $94M in funding provides years of runway at current burn rate, but a company that has not demonstrated unit economics creates long-term counterparty risk.
+The $170M raised, freshly topped up by the May 2026 Series C, pushes counterparty risk years out, though unit economics remain undemonstrated.
 If funding dries up, what happens to your routing layer?
-The iGaming vertical has one published case study (Dabble) but depth is still limited compared to Finera or Corefy.
-The 1.4/5 Trustpilot from 32 reviews does not help.
+The iGaming vertical has two published case studies (Dabble, Jackpot.com) but depth is still limited compared to Finera or Corefy.
+The 1.5/5 Trustpilot from 25 reviews does not help.

 Recommendation